jgabriele321/HuggingFaceFinal/README.md

   - `analyze_image`: For general image analysis
   - `analyze_chess_position`: For chess-specific image analysis
   - `analyze_data_file`: For CSV, JSON, and text files
+  - `web_search`: For retrieving factual information from the web
+  - `analyze_youtube_video`: For extracting and analyzing video content
   - `execute_code`: For running code snippets safely
   - `search_documentation`: For retrieving relevant information
 - **Question Processing**: